One- and two-particle spectral gap identities for the symmetric inclusion process and related models: Introduction

-We provide a partial answer in the affirmative to this conjecture, by determining spectral gap asymptotics as $\alpha\to 0$.
+We provide a partial answer in the affirmative to this conjecture, by determining spectral gap asymptotics as $\alpha\to 0$ \fs{along directional limits (i.e., for $\eps \to 0$ and some $\hat\alpha \in (0,\infty)^V$, $\alpha=\eps\hat\alpha$; see \eqref{eq:alpha-eps-beta})}.
 The precise form of the asymptotic validity of \eqref{eq:conj} is the content of \textbf{Theorem \ref{th:gap-asymptotics1}} below.
 We refer to Section \ref{sec:results-asymptotics} for more details, but let us briefly remark that our asymptotic analysis highlights the key role that the two-particle dynamics plays for both results in Theorems \ref{th:gap-asymptotics1} and \ref{th:failure-gap}.
 We believe this point of view to be fruitful also for other related interacting systems with Gamma-like reversible measures.
 For more details, see Section \ref{sec:extensions}.